 Using Managed Clinical Networks to implement evidence based practice: paediatric care in Kenya

-Now we will look at the example of how Managed Clinical Networks (MCNs) can have a potentially transformational impact on changing practice and raising standards.
+Now we will look at the example of how managed clinical networks (MCNs) can have a potentially transformational impact on changing practice and raising standards.

 The Clinical Information Network

-- Working with government to develop hospital information systems and then collating, analysing and regularly feeding back these data to hospitals as a tool for improvement (rather than being judgmental);
+- Working with government to develop hospital information systems and then collating, analysing and regularly feeding back these data to hospitals as a tool for improvement (rather than being judgmental).

 - Providing training in leadership, team-working, quality improvement, problem-solving and mentorship.
-CIN also provides a forum for mid-level clinical clinician/nurse managers to share their experiences and try to address common challenges;
+CIN also provides a forum for mid-level clinical clinician/nurse managers to share their experiences and try to address common challenges.

-- Identifying, disseminating and testing successful strategies for service improvement;
+- Identifying, disseminating and testing successful strategies for service improvement.

-Recognising and making visible the CIN’s and related hospitals’ achievements within the network and to policy-makers.
+- Recognising and making visible the CIN’s and related hospitals’ achievements within the network and to policymakers.

 Introducing and normalising evidence-based guidelines and clinical audit

-While clinical audit and data collection are routine in health systems in high income countries, in Kenya and many other LMICs reliable data about health services or outcomes simply does not exist.
+While clinical audit and data collection are routine in health systems in high-income countries, in Kenya and many other LMICs, reliable data about health services or outcomes simply does not exist.
 Another aim of the CIN has therefore been to improve capabilities in this area.
 This has been achieved through the introduction of clinical audit and the collection of routine information on how Kenyan children are diagnosed and treated and with what outcomes.

 The CIN also provides a support network for Kenyan doctors in the 14 hospitals affiliated to it.
 These doctors are often posted to remote district hospitals, where they may be put in charge of departments with little support or training.
 Many new doctors find this difficult, particularly when they are without the resources required to provide high standards of care.
 Consequently, loss of motivation and burnout are common among Kenya doctors.
 To address this problem, the CIN aims to create a networked community of paediatric doctors and nurses.
-The network provides both physical and online spaces for clinicians to support each other and share learning about how to address problems and improve the provision of health care.
-Through this support the CIN has been able to engages paediatricians and nurses at all levels, who might otherwise feel isolated and burnt out.
+The network provides both physical and online spaces for clinicians to support each other and share learning about how to address problems and improve the provision of healthcare.
+Through this support, the CIN has been able to engage with paediatricians and nurses at all levels, who might otherwise feel isolated and burnt out.

 English, M., Ayieko, P., Nyamai, R., Were, F., Githanga, D., & Irimu, G. (2017) What do we think we are doing?
 How might a clinical information network be promoting implementation of recommended paediatric care practices in Kenyan hospitals?
 Health Research Policy and Systems, 15 (4): 1-12.